jchook/dotenv-to-php/README.md

 1. **It's faster.** Converting your dotenv to PHP allows it to be stored in opcache and avoids comparatively expensive disk I/O and parsing on every request.

-2. **It's leaner.** No runtime code.
+2. **It's leaner.** Minimal runtime code.
 It contains no regex, and no custom parsers.
 Contrast this with [phpdotenv](https://github.com/vlucas/phpdotenv/blob/475e5e0d27d669a59f9a6d04844255fa302d5d39/src/Loader.php#L228).

 ## Install